qiuqiangkong/dcase2019_task3/README.md

 # DCASE 2019 Task 3 Sound Event Localization and Detection

-DCASE 2018 Task 1 Sound Event Localization and Detection is a task to jointly localize and recognize individual sound events and their respective temporal onset and offset times.
+DCASE 2019 Task3 Sound Event Localization and Detection is a task to jointly localize and recognize individual sound events and their respective temporal onset and offset times.
 More description of this task can be found in http://dcase.community/challenge2019/task-sound-event-localization-and-detection.

 ## DATASET
 The dataset can be downloaded from http://dcase.community/challenge2019/task-sound-event-localization-and-detection.
 The dataset contains 400 audio recordings, one minute long recordings sampled at 48 kHz.
 Two formats of audio, First-Order Ambisonic (FOA) and microphone array (MIC) are provided for each audio recording.
 Both of FOA and MIC are 4 channels.
 Each one minute recording contains 11 synthetic polyphonic sound events.